 Jorvik Viking Centre - North Yorkshire, UK

 After you visit the Jorvik Centre, you will certainly agree that it is more than a museum; you could easily say that it is a time travel machine.
-Bringing the history alive with smells, sights and original, well-preserved artifacts from the Viking era, this museum will allow you to dive in back in time and get a glimpse of real life of Vikings.
+Bringing the history alive with smells, sights and original, well-preserved artefacts from the Viking era, this museum will allow you to dive in back in time and get a glimpse of the real life of Vikings.

 With more than 250,000 pottery pieces and 40,000 objects, this museum is built on a key part of the old city of Jorvik and it allows visitors to discover and observe the walls of the historic city.
-Combining old artifacts with modern technology, the Jorvik Viking Centre offers its visitors an authentic experience of the Viking culture and history.
+Combining old artefacts with modern technology, the Jorvik Viking Centre offers its visitors an authentic experience of the Viking culture and history.
 This place truly is the best destination for anyone with an interest in the Viking era.

 Museum website: https://www.jorvikvikingcentre.co.uk/